 Mayor Wood graduated from the University of Georgia with a degree in Economics cum laude in 1971, and a law degree in 1974.
 From that time to the present, Mayor Wood has practiced law, first in Atlanta, and then on Canton Street in Roswell with Richard Perry.

 Mayor Wood enjoys building.
 He moved and restored an 1810 log cabin for his residence and an 1830's dog trot cabin for his law office.
 He is currently busy cutting the timbers for a post and beam pavilion to be constructed on Woodstock Street.
 When not working, Mayor Wood enjoys bicycling, mountain biking, kayaking, kite boarding and snowboarding.

 Mayor Wood enjoys serving Roswell as its Mayor and working to maintain Roswell’s quality of life so that it remains the best place to live in the state of Georgia.

 Prior to his election, the Mayor served the community in a number of ways.
 He first began public service as president of the Greenway Community Club and editor for the Roswell Neighborhood Network.
 He served as president of the North Fulton Bar Association in 1994, chairman of the board of High Meadows School in 1995, and president of the Roswell Historical Society in 1996.
 In those positions, he was instrumental in the creation of the Parkway Village Zoning District, which established the pattern for development of the Highway 92 Corridor along Crossville and Woodstock Roads.

-As Mayor, Jere Wood has served on the Atlanta Regional Commission, the board of the North Fulton Teaching Museum, first chairman of the Metropolitan Atlanta Mayors Association, the board of directors of the Georgia Municipal Association, and president of GMA District Three - North Region.
-Currently, Mayor Wood is serving as chairman of the North Fulton Municipal Association.
+As Mayor, Jere Wood currently serves on the Atlanta Regional Commission, on the board of the Metro Atlanta Mayors Association, and is a member of the North Fulton Mayors Association.